impaktor/diffusion/README.txt

 Running
 -------
 For help on command flags and arguments just run the program with the -h flag.
 For convenience they are given below:
 -h        Displays a help.
 -m        Use the (much) less memory consuming algorithm.
 Advisable if
-           (Number of values to store) x (number of ensembles) / 2^30 ~ RAM (in Gb) -l         Use logarithmic spacing of the data points (time sampling points) -i M       the -i option activates the interaction-algorithm, with "M" being the interaction strength.
+          (Number of values to store) x (number of ensembles) / 2^30 ~RAM (in Gb) -l        Use logarithmic spacing of the data points (time sampling points) -i M      The -i option activates the interaction-algorithm, with "M" being the interaction strength.
 Note that M >= 0.
 If M = 0 the simulation gives the same result as without, but it will run slower.
--w target  changes the default output file name: "out.dat" to "target",
+-w target Write simulation output to 'target' instead of the default "out.dat"
-           which can include a path and name up to 99 characters long.
+          (can include a path and name up to 99 characters long).
+-r source Read an input-file instead of asking for simulation parameters.
 -q        Run in "quiet mode", i.e. less printout to screen.
 -B N      Generate N different output-files with the same input parameters,
           by using bootstrap; after the simulation it generates N synthetic output-files.
 -b N      Generate N different output-files with the same input parameters,
           by using Brute force, i.e. Just rerun the simulation N times.
 -j        Turn on the jackknife algorithm to print out a corrected error to the screen
           and file appended with "_jackknife"
 -t k      Set the tracer jumprate to "k", where "k" is a float.
 Was previously hard coded.

 Dimension
 ---------